Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 After lunch in Panguitch, you ride to Bryce Canyon City.
-The first portion of the ride from Panguitch is on Highway 89 and Highway 12; you ride on the road’s shoulder with passing traffic.
-If you prefer to avoid highway cycling, you can shuttle in the support vehicle (approximately 10 miles) with your trip leaders to the start of the Red Canyon Bicycle Trail.
-The bike trails ascend through the buttes and hoodoos.
-After reaching the highest point of today’s ride near Coyote Hollow Trailhead, enjoy the gentle descent to the hotel.
-Along the bike path you see the Red Canyon Arch.
-Please note: The optional ride this afternoon is rated moderate because it is steep and has a narrow shoulder.
+The first portion of the ride follows Highway 89 and Highway 12, where you’ll cycle on the road’s shoulder alongside passing traffic.
+If you prefer to avoid highway cycling, you may shuttle with your trip leaders (approximately 10 miles) to the start of the Red Canyon Bicycle Trail.
+This scenic bike path ascends through striking buttes and hoodoos.
+After reaching the ride’s highest point near the Coyote Hollow Trailhead, enjoy a gentle descent to the hotel.
+Along the way, you’ll pass the iconic Red Canyon Arch.
+Please note: This afternoon’s optional ride is rated moderate due to a steep grade and narrow shoulder.

 Cumulative Distance Range: 22 – 56 miles